Should You Wear Socks With Climbing Shoes?

 2) If you have exceptionally sweaty feet

-Socks will help absorb some of your funky odour so your shoes don’t have to.
-Similarly in warmer weather, thin socks will help keep moisture at bay as your feet start to sweat.
+Socks will help absorb some of your funky odor so your shoes don’t have to.
+Similarly, in warmer weather, thin socks will help keep moisture at bay as your feet start to sweat.
 Assuming you won’t be toeing on small technical edges, socks may be a sensible choice in most cases.

 3) Big wall & crack climbing

-Sport, bouldering and gym climbing aside, when peak performance isn’t the main concern, other factors start to take priority.
-In a multi-pitch situation where the temperatures might get a little chilly, a layer of thermal socks paired with an appropriately sized-up climbing shoe can make for a much more enjoyable climb and less time listening to your climbing partner complain about their frozen feet.
+Sport, bouldering, and gym climbing aside when peak performance isn’t the main concern, other factors start to take priority.
+In a multi-pitch situation where the temperatures might get a little chilly, a layer of thermal socks paired with an appropriately sized-up climbing shoe can make for a much more enjoyable trip and less time listening to your climbing partner complain about their frozen feet.

 4) Because you want to!

 Just because everyone else has ditched the socks it doesn’t mean you have to.
-If you want to wear a pair of full-length white sport socks like climbing legend John Bachar, then you rock those bad boys!
+If you want to wear a pair of full-length white sports socks like climbing legend John Bachar, then rock the sh*t out of those bad boys!
 I recently noticed Mishka Ishi, the Japanese climbing Protégé wears socks for all her outside ascents, training sessions, and comp appearances.

 The Best Climbing Socks